Arrowverse: Constantine (2014–2015)

-Superman & Lois (2021–present)
+Superman & Lois (2021–2024)

-Although initially conceived as a spin-off of Supergirl with many of the cast in the universe reprising their roles, the series' second season finale established it as set in an adjacent universe.
-Showrunner Todd Helbing explained his initial pilot script included multiple references to the Arrowverse, that were slowly removed.
+Although Superman & Lois was initially conceived as a spin-off of Supergirl with several Arrowverse cast members reprising their roles, the series' second-season finale established it as set in an adjacent universe.
+Showrunner Todd Helbing explained his initial pilot script included multiple references to the Arrowverse that were later removed.
 Once they were, it "became a can of worms" to try to tie into the universe, with Helbing discussing with DC during the first season that the series would instead be on an alternate earth, which he could not reveal publicly until the end of the second season, which concluded in June 2022.
-At that time he said, "I totally understand DC’s position...
-This wasn’t meant to alienate us from the Arrowverse, but because a lot of the other shows are sadly no longer going to be on the air, it felt like the right thing to do."
+At that time he said, "I totally understand DC's position...
+This wasn't meant to alienate us from the Arrowverse, but because a lot of the other shows are sadly no longer going to be on the air, it felt like the right thing to do."

 Marketing

-In April 2015, to celebrate the season three finale of Arrow and season one finale of The Flash, The CW released a short promo titled "Superhero Fight Club".
+In April 2015, The CW released a short promo titled "Superhero Fight Club" to celebrate the season three finale of Arrow and season one finale of The Flash.
 The short features characters from Arrow and The Flash battling each other in a hero vs. villain showdown.
 Characters include The Arrow, Flash, Arsenal, Black Canary, Dark Archer, Reverse-Flash, Captain Cold, Heat Wave, Firestorm, Ra's al Ghul, and Atom in a cage match fight, with Black Canary and Arsenal vs. Dark Archer, Arrow vs. Ra's al Ghul, Flash vs. Captain Cold and Heat Wave, which is interrupted by Reverse-Flash, until Firestorm intervenes and the Atom makes an appearance at the end.
 In September 2016, The CW released the promo "Superhero Fight Club 2.0" to promote the start of the 2016–17 season with the addition of Supergirl to their lineup, as well as their new mobile app, where the promo could exclusively be viewed initially.
 The new Superhero Fight Club sees Green Arrow, Flash, Atom, Firestorm, White Canary, and Supergirl go up against a new fight simulator created by Cisco Ramon and Felicity Smoak, while John Diggle and Martian Manhunter observe.
 After defeating the simulator, Cisco releases Gorilla Grodd into the arena for the heroes to face.
-In January 2018, The CW released the promo "Suit Up", featuring the various heroes putting on their costumes in order to promote the return of Arrow, The Flash, Legends of Tomorrow, and Supergirl from their first mid-season break, as well as the premiere of Black Lightning.
+In January 2018, The CW released the promo "Suit Up", featuring the various heroes putting on their costumes to promote the return of Arrow, The Flash, Legends of Tomorrow, and Supergirl from their first mid-season break, as well as the premiere of Black Lightning.